 Mellow asparagus and bold arugula contrast nicely in this simple yet delicious pasta dish.
 It’s perfect springtime fare, though you can enjoy it year round.
 Complete the meal simply with a big salad (add chickpeas or beans for protein) and a fresh whole grain bread. more→

-Tender asparagus shoots are a welcome sign of spring, and Thai seasonings provide a wonderful way to enjoy them.
+Tender asparagus is a welcome sign of spring, and Thai seasonings — including lemongrass if you can find some — provide a wonderful way to enjoy them.
 Peel the lower part of the stalks before slicing if the skin is thick and tough.
-Recipe from Stir Crazy! by Susan Jane Cheney. more→
+Photos by Evan Atlas. more→